Header - Image tips

 If the header were displayed on a 1024 pixel wide resolution screen.
 You can see the people on the left and right-hand sides have been cropped out.

 Our header on a 2500 pixel wide resolution screen.
 You can see now because the browser has more width we can see our missing people.

 Example 2: This ticks all the boxes for a great header image.
 Clear space around our hero couple.
 Buttons and text in clear space.
 Easily scalable colours left and right of the couple if we need to extend the image for extreme landscape resolutions.

 Example 3: If you aren’t featuring people (faces or hero shots) and it’s more of a textured background then it’s going to be a lot easier to place your text within the header.

 Example 4: The uploaded image contains a logo or graphic.

 Because the logo is part of the image it will scale with the header as seen below.
 This will always be problematic across different resolutions.
 Try and avoid having flattened images like this example.
-Seperate the logo element and the background as 2 images.
-Upload the background scene as your background graphic and insert the logo into the header content area.
+Separate the logo and the background into 2 separate images.
+Upload the separated background image as your header background image and insert the logo into the header content area.
 This will allow the logo to float on top of the background and be responsive.

 So in summary...

 - Images that have clear space around people or backgrounds that can easily be scaled to create extra space